 19. Create a special raffle draw to drive new email newsletter subscribers

-Promote some interactive marketing efforts on your website that can be a source of link-building opportunities as well.
+Promote some interactive marketing efforts on your website that can also be a source of link-building opportunities.
 Show your popup campaign with all the details of the raffle draw, the price, and how easy they can register, such as asking them to subscribe to your newsletter.

 You may be surprised at how it can improve your conversion rate.
 Just be sure to pair it with email autoresponders and raffle draw updates to keep them engaged.